 - To make cinnamon yogurt sauce, combine all ingredients and chill until ready to use.

-- To make sweet potato latkes, peel and shred the potatoes and combine with diced onions.
+- To make sweet potato latkes, peel and shred the potatoes.

 - Using cheesecloth or paper towel, remove as much moisture as possible.
-Then combine potatoes, onion, garlic, eggs, flour and salt together in a bowl.
+Then combine potatoes, eggs, potato starch and salt together in a bowl.

 - Place on paper towels to absorb any excess oil, season with salt and serve immediately with applesauce, yogurt sauce and pecans.